RosettaCommons/documentation/scripting_documentation/RosettaScripts/RosettaScripts.md

 </"scorefxn_name">
 ```

 where scorefxn\_name will be used in the Movers and Filters sections to use the scorefunction.
 The name should therefore be unique and not repeat the predefined score names.
 One or more Reweight tag is optional and allows you to change/add the weight for a given scoretype.
-The Set tag is optional and allows you to change certain scorefunction options.
 For example:

 ```
 <scorefxn1 weights=fldsgn_cen>